SAP-samples/build-apps-enablement/UseCaseBuddy_Tutorial/Customize/build-use-case-buddy-customize.md

   <!-- size:500px -->
   ![](visuals/postmessageformula.png)

 Formatted text on the workspace.
 <!-- size:500px -->
   ![](visuals/postmessagerepo.png)

-Now Run the app and test the framework.
+After all the customisation, open the app in preview mode to test the framework.

+- In testing, you can enter the use case idea in the application and submit it.
+- The idea will be submitted to the process where you will see the email notificaiton to review the use case. in the SAP Build inbox you can review the use case and approve it.

+- Now the appoved idea should be visible in the Forums of your workspace.

 Best practises to deploy the application.